readyready15728/misc/awakemud-notes.md

 slot) are a good pick for Haensel.
 3 net reach from a bayonet is massively helpful.
 If you're going light chrome, or just not bothering with muscle aug bio, the monowhip is still a top contender for melee.
+* Increasing Spell Design all the 12 can assist with success rate and reduce the amount of time needed.
+* Discord |]Question[| \[Essy\]: ware and magic stack, so optimally you get both (and just ritual cast your buffs to make them less miserable). as for efficacy ware is like, usually more efficent. neutral at worst for the bio suite anyway.
+* The Sorcery skill caps the number of sustaining foci.
+* Library rating and increasing the Magic atrribute can both assist with Spell Design.